QWERTY: Other keys and characters

 Some QWERTY keyboards have alt codes, in which holding while inputting a sequence of numbers on a numeric keypad allows the entry of special characters.
 For example, + results in ú (a Latin lowercase letter u with an acute accent).

 Specific language variants

-There are a large number of QWERTY keyboard layouts used for languages written in the Latin script, the most popular layouts include English, Czech, Danish, Dutch, Estonian, Faroese, Icelandic, Irish, Italian, Latvian, Lithuanian, Maltese, Norwegian, Polish, Portuguese, Romanian, Slovak, Spanish, Swedish, Turkish, Vietnamese languages.
+There are a large number of QWERTY keyboard variants for languages written in the Latin script, with some keys assigned to best facilitate the orthographies of those languages.
+These are detailed in another article, the list of QWERTY keyboard language variants.